chandachewe10/OAuth2.0-with-Laravel-Passport/README.md

 if your application is located in htdocs then your base url will be `http://localhost/OAuth2.0-with-Laravel-Passport/public`.
 3. Do the registration with the register url as usual and you are good to go to the dashboard.
-4. The dashboard is user friendly you can check were you can craete an app, view the app you created and creating the token.
+4. The dashboard is user friendly you can check were you can create an app, view the app you created and creating the token.
-5. To create the token click expand the side bar Menu and click `Application` on top and select the feature on drop down.
+5. To create the token expand the side bar Menu and click `Application` and select the feature on drop down.
-6. To view the created token click `Applications` on top and select the faeture on dropdown.
+6. To view the created token click `Applications` on top, and select the feature on dropdown.